 - Premiums for options on volatility products went up even more up as volatility of volatility (one of option prices´ main determinant) shot up – VVIX reached historic new highs versus VIX.

-Over the long term they tend to make money, because the volatility risk premium is positive due to investor´s demand for hedges.
+Over the long run these strategies tend to make money, because the volatility risk premium is positive due to investor´s demand for protective hedges which long volatility positions can provide.

 To analyze the actual behavior of a short volatility strategy during the rollercoaster ride between 8th and 22nd of August, I concentrate on my sub-strategy of selling weekly UVXY calls as it is very vulnerable to sudden jumps in volatility.